nanobox-io/nanobox-docs/source/boxfile/data.html.md

 ---
 title: data
+description: Data components handle application data and can vary in function - anything from a database to a job queue.
 ---

 Data components handle application data.
 They can range anywhere in function from a database to a job queue.
 Functionality of data services is determined by the [image](#image) with which they're created.